AoDev/ti-alloy-in-sublime-text-2/README.md

 * Syntax highlighting for Alloy TSS files
 * Auto-completions for Alloy TSS files
 * Snippets for Alloy TSS files

-Titanium

-* Auto-completions for Titanium clases, methods and snippets
-* Snippets for Titanium

 Anybody is welcome to contribute ;)